Effect of spaceflight on the human body: Stress

-There has been considerable evidence that psycho social stressors are among the most important impediments to optimal crew morale and performance.
-Cosmonaut Valery Ryumin, twice Hero of the Soviet Union, quotes this passage from "The Handbook of Hymen" by O. Henry in his autobiographical book about the Salyut 6 mission: "If you want to instigate the art of manslaughter just shut two men up in an eighteen by twenty-foot cabin for a month.
+There has been considerable evidence that psychosocial stressors are among the most important impediments to optimal crew morale and performance.
+Astronaut Valery Ryumin quotes this passage from "The Handbook of Hymen" by O. Henry in his autobiographical book about the Salyut 6 mission: "If you want to instigate the art of manslaughter just shut two men up in an eighteen by twenty-foot cabin for a month.
 Human nature won't stand it."

 NASA's interest in psychological stress caused by space travel, initially studied when their crewed missions began, was rekindled when astronauts joined cosmonauts on the Russian space station Mir.
 Common sources of stress in early American missions included maintaining high performance while under public scrutiny, as well as isolation from peers and family.
 On the ISS, the latter is still often a cause of stress, such as when NASA Astronaut Daniel Tani's mother died in a car accident, and when Michael Fincke was forced to miss the birth of his second child.